maxlampe/panter/README.md

 ## Project status

 This project is very much WIP and changes are constantly being made.
 Feel free to contact me for feedback and issues.
+Currently, core features are still implemented and can be subject to change.

 ## Installation